What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 Using this dialog box, you can control additional aspects regarding the toolbars that are displayed by the VBE.
 This includes, for example, the possibility of controlling the display of the Shortcut Menus toolbar or adding new toolbars.

 You may be wondering what toolbar display set up is commonly applied by VBA users.
-In Excel VBA Programming for Dummies, Excel expert John Walkenbach explains that most people (including himself) “just leave them as they are”.
+In practice, there are different opinions.

 You can also add commonly used commands that aren't by default in the Standard toolbar.